riohot/til/git/github.md

 # GIT

-- Founded by Linus Torvals in 2005.
+- Founded by Linus Torvalds in 2005.
 - Decentralised version control system. i.e everybody has there own version of the code locally so that one party can't delete the whole code base or a server-accident doesnt destroy the whole code base